hossbeast/fab/liblogger/README.md

 # liblogger

 An application using liblogger configures a set of output streams, each of which is equipped with a set of filters.
-Components of the application issue logging requests that are tagged with one or more categories.
-The filters for a stream determine, based on its categories, which log messages are output to that stream.
+Components in the application issue logging requests that are tagged with one or more categories.
+For each logging request, the filters for a stream determine, based on the categories associated with the request, whether that request is output to the stream.

 The application provides a default set of streams and filters, which can be overridden with command-line parameters, and reconfigured dynamically at runtime.

 # logging requests

-Before issuing a logging request, an application component calls logger_register to obtains ids for the categories it will use.
+At startup time, an application component calls logger_register to obtains ids for the categories it will use.
 Any component that registers a category with a given name receives the same id.

 # logging options